-- Success at trial for the Claimant in a matter whereby a landlord had failed to adequately maintain an access bridge
+- Success at trial for a Claimant in a matter whereby a landlord had failed to adequately maintain an access bridge;

 Recent LVI / fraud / fundamental dishonesty work:

-- Success for the Defendant on liability at trial in an LVI matter and subsequent recovery of assessed costs on the basis that the Claimant’s injury claim was fundamentally dishonest
+- ·Success on liability for Defendant at trial of an LVI matter and subsequent recovery of indemnity costs on the basis that the Claimant’s injury claim was fundamentally dishonest (Norwich CC);

-- Success at trial (for the Claimant) where conspiracy involving an ex-partner was alleged
+- Success at trial (for Claimant) where conspiracy alleged;

-- Claim including allegations of LVI, staged accident and phantom passengers.
-Key evidence included Facebook pages and address history
+- Claim including allegations of LVI, staged accident and phantom passenger.
+Key evidence included Facebook pages and address history.

 Add this expertise to your shortlist